 Trees can be great additions to a garden, especially the fruit-bearing kind.
 However, if you have a sick, diseased or dying tree, it can not only dampen the overall look of your garden, but it can spread its disease and contaminate other trees and plants.
 Cutting down and removing a dying tree is a giant undertaking, and it can also be dangerous.
 You need to hire a professional in tree removal, who can ensure the tree is properly and safely cut down, removed, and that the tree stump and roots are also pulled out from the ground so that the disease cannot spread.

 Fix Your Decking

 Due to decking being made from wood, it’s easy for decking to become warped or rotten from the weather.
 Damaged or rotting decking can be dangerous to walk or stand on, and so you need to inspect the joists as well as each panel to ensure it is safe.
 You also need to check the nail or screws holding it all together.
 To keep your decking in good health, be sure to sweep it, keep the snow off, and clean and regularly seal the decking so that it is protected come rain or shine.
+Most importantly you should hire professionals like grounds maintenance Solihull West Midlands to keep your deck clean.
 What’s more, keep from painting or using a solid stain, as these tend to peel off and are difficult to maintain.